lauren-mak/ariadne/README.md

 ## Deconvolving Reads

 Use the following command to run barcode deconvolution. `<fastq_name>` should be separate or interleaved fastq file where reads have a `BX` tag designating the barcode (this is the default output of [longranger basic](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/advanced/other-pipelines)). `<max_search_dist>` is the user-specified parameter for the maximum search distance, which should be smaller than the average length of a genomic fragment. `<min_cloud_size>` is the user-specified parameter for the minimum cloud size- in terms of number of reads- for which the deconvolution process will be run.
 By default, these parameters are set to 5 kbp and 6 reads respectively.
 Future versions of Ariadne will allow for the user to specify the barcode identifier.
+BayesHammer error correction is turned off because the introduced tags interfere with barcode recognition.
+BayesHammer may be run separately from the assembly procedure to generate error-corrected reads, as long as the barcode format described in **Input** below is followed as input for the actual cloudSPAdes command.
 ```
 spades.py [--meta] --only-assembler -1 <fastq_name>.R1.fastq -2 <fastq_name>.R2.fastq --search-distance <max_search_dist> --size_cutoff <min_cloud_size> -t <num_threads> -m <mem_in_gb> -o /path/to/output_dir
 ```